BookStackApp/website/content/docs/admin/installation.md

 - [YunoHost](https://install-app.yunohost.org/?app=bookstack) - A Debian-based distribution that automates personal web server installation.
 - [Elestio](https://elest.io/open-source/bookstack) - Managed hosting in common cloud services or on-premise.
 - [Nexxwave](https://www.nexxwave.eu/app-hosting/bookstack) - Managed application hosting in the EU.
+- [Easypanel](https://easypanel.io/docs/templates/bookstack) - It's a modern server control panel.
+You can use it to deploy BookStack on your own server.

 ---